josdejong/tabular-json/src/content/pages/index.md

 So what are the ingredients of Tabular-JSON?

 - Take JSON
-- Make quotes around keys and strings optional
+- Make quotes around keys and string values optional
-- Add support for CSV-like tables wrapped in a `---` block
+- Add support for CSV-like tables wrapped in a `---` block, supporting nested fields
 - Add support for ISO dates

 And that's it.
 The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.

-The grammer of `Tabular-JSON` can be found in the folder [`./specification`](/specification), alongside the grammer of JSON for comparison.
+The grammer of `Tabular-JSON` can be found on the [`Specification`](/specification) page, alongside the grammer of JSON for comparison.

 ## Features